upcmd/updocs-content/logs/c0109_vvvv.md

       Name: "",
       Do: {
         {
-          "cmd": "{{.jerry}}",
-          "name": "print",
-          "desc": "remember that the caller's vars should override callee's vars\nso jerry's value should the one from caller instead this local value\n"
+          "desc": "remember that the caller's vars should override callee's vars\nso jerry's value should the one from caller instead this local value\n", "cmd": "{{.jerry}}",
+          "name": "print"
         },
         {
           "name": "trace",